3dcitydb/3dcitydb-docs/source/3dcitydb/schema/module/metadata.rst

 The table OBJECTCLASS is a central registry for enumerating not only the standard CityGML classes but also the classes of the registered ADEs.
 Each class is assigned with a globally unique numeric ID for querying and accessing the class-related information.
-As explained in the section 2.3.1.2, the ID values ranging from 0 to 113 have already been reserved for the standard CityGML classes.
+As explained in the :numref:`citydb_class_affiliation_declaration_chapter`, the ID values ranging from 0 to 113 have already been reserved for the standard CityGML classes.
 Thus, the ID values of the registered ADE classes must be larger than 113.
 Concerning the situation that more additional feature classes might be introduced into the future versions